emmanuel-hartman/BCMOUT-pytorch/README.md

 # How to use

-For now, see Jupyter files Test*.ipynb for examples on usage.
+See the Jupyter Notebooks in the notebooks folder for examples on usage.

 # License